 To access HECS-HELP, you need to:

-- You must complete the course provider's enrolment requirements for your units of study on or before the close of enrolment date.
-There will be an opportunity to lodge in a late application before the Census date.
+- Complete the course provider's enrolment requirements for your units of study on or before the close of enrolment date.
+There will be an opportunity to lodge a late application before the Census Date.

-Commonwealth supported places are available for most undergraduate degrees offered through OUA.
+CSPs are available for most undergraduate degrees offered through OUA.
 However, entry requirements may vary for different courses.
-If a course is Commonwealth supported then this will be stated in the "Overview" or "Application process" sections of the course information page.

 To be eligible for HECS-HELP you must be:

-- Enrolled in a unit of study as a Commonwealth supported student; and
+- Enrolled in a unit of study as a CSP student

 - Vocational Education and Training (VET) and TAFE units

 - Continuing Professional Education units (through the Australian Computer Society)